Azure/azure-api-style-guide/docs/azure-ruleset.md

 Using post for a create operation is discouraged.
 Use put or patch instead.

+### az-property-default-not-allowed

+A required property should not specify a default value.
 ### az-property-description

 All schema properties should have a description.